 It is better to sip water throughout the day based on your body's needs.

-Mike fills his large, blue Bubba Keg with ice and drinking water every morning before breakfast.
+When he was on the road as a regional truck driver, Mike filled his large, blue Bubba Keg with ice and drinking water every morning before breakfast.

-He sips from it all day while driving and recharges it as needed.
+He sipped from it all day while driving and recharged it as needed.

-According to the University of Washington's "Brain Facts and Figures," 77%-78% of the human brain is water.(*)
+According to the University of Washington's "Brain Facts and Figures," 77%-78% of the human brain is water.(2)